 I saw many colorful birds near the Barahi Jungle Lodge itself:

 This little yellow bird with a stripped-back called common Iora, posing perfectly for few seconds that it sat on the tree.

 This green one camouflages itself so well that I was about a delete a photograph assuming there is no bird in it.
 Just in time I realized, this fellow Lineated Barbet is merrily sitting on a branch.

 There was a tiny round bird called warbler – its motion would tell you where the word wobble came from.

-Before we were ready to say bye to Chitwan National Park, vultures decided to make an appearance.
+Before we were ready to say bye, vultures decided to make an appearance.
 As if to tell us that they too exist even if we failed to notice them in the last 3-4 days.

 Our last sighting was that of a group of flying egrets on the Rapti river.